pdp10/sbpipe/docs/source/user_manual.md

 ...
 ```

 In SB pipe each pipeline executes three tasks: data generation, data analysis, and report generation.
 Each task depends on the previous one.
-This choice allows user to analyse the same data without having to generate it every time, or to skip the report generation if not wanted.
+This choice allows users to analyse the same data without having to generate it every time, or to skip the report generation if not wanted.
 Assuming that the configuration files are placed in the Working_Folder of a certain project, examples are given as follow:

 **Example 1:** configuration file for the pipeline *simulate*